goldchains/COMS2001-Assignment/hw0/README.md

 ## 3 Submitting your work

-#### 3.1 Submitting your work
 You will be saving all your work on your assigned GitHub account, these will be created some time before the next lab session.
 Once you have finished your work on your local repository, push to your assigned GitHub account, which will be named after your student number. e.g ```git push https://github.com/WITS-COMS2001/100234 master```

-Having done that once, you can continue doing your work next time by cloning the hw repository from your GitHub account on another computer.

 **Good luck with your first assignment!**